zigpy/zigpy-znp/README.md

  - CC2531 backups can only be restored to CC2531 devices running similar firmware versions.
  - To run "zigpy_znp.tools.nvram_read" and "zigpy_znp.tools.nvram_write" you need to have Python installed on your system as well as required dependencies.
    - If you are running a Linux or macOS based OS you need to have python and pip installed on your system.
 If you do not have them installed, refer to your distribution package manager to get it set up.
 (On Debian/Ubuntu; `sudo apt update && sudo apt-get install python3-pip` should work.
    - If you are running a Windows based OS download [Python for Windows](https://www.python.org/downloads/) and install it.
-After installation verify Python is correctly installed by running `python -V` in the Command Prompt (cmd.exe).
-It should return Python and the version number.
+After installation verify Python is correctly installed by running `python.exe -V` in a Command-Prompt with Administrative privileges (type cmd.exe in Windows start-menu search-box and then right-click on it and select "Run as administrator").
+The command should return Python and the version number.
-   - To install the required dependencies "pyserial" and "intelhex", open command-line/prompt and check if `pip` is installed by running `pip -V` which will show its version and install location.
-Then from the same command-line/prompt run the command `sudo pip3 install pyserial intelhex` or `pip3 install pyserial intelhex` from Windows.
+   - Install the required dependencies "pyserial" and "intelhex" from the same command-line/prompt, open command-line and check if `pip` is installed by running `pip -V` on Linux or macOS, or `python.exe pip -V` on Windows Command-Promot, which will show its version and install location.
+Still in the same command-line/prompt run the command `sudo pip3 install intelhex` on Linux and macOS, or `python.exe -m pip3 install pyserial intelhex` from Windows.
- - Download and extract zigpy-znp using the command `wget -O zigpy-znp-master.zip https://codeload.github.com/zigpy/zigpy-znp/zip/master && unzip zigpy-znp-master.zip`, then run the wanted "zigpy_znp.tools.nvram_read" and "zigpy_znp.tools.nvram_write" commands.
+ - Install zigpy-znp using the command `pip install zigpy-znp` on Linux and macOS or `python.exe -m pip3 install zigpy-znp` on Winows, then run the wanted "zigpy_znp.tools.nvram_read" and "zigpy_znp.tools.nvram_write" python commands as per above (again with with Administrative privileges on Windows).
-  - The specific serial port (a.k.a.
+  - Please unerstand that the specific serial port (a.k.a.
 COM port) to use is selected in python using the `-p` option, like `-p /dev/ttyUSB0` (Linux), `-p /dev/cu.usbserial* (macOS)`, or `-p COM1` (Windows).
   - If you receive a message similar to `Python is not recognized as an internal or external command, operable program or batch file.`, it means that Python is either not installed or the system variable PATH has not been set.
 You will need to launch Python from the folder in which it is installed or adjust your system variables to allow it to be launched from any location.

 You can erase the NVRAM entries in your device and reset it by running one of the following commands: